LimitPoint/TimeWarp/README.md

 Here is another example with the scaling function s(t) = t/2, and kDefaultURL pointing to a video bundle resource.

-The derivitive of s(t) is s'(t) = 1/2 so time is scaled locally halved, uniformly, and the resulting video plays uniformly at 2x the normal rate:
+The derivitive of s(t) is s'(t) = 1/2 so time is scaled locally halved uniformly, and the resulting video plays uniformly at 2x the normal rate:

 ```swift
 let kDefaultURL = Bundle.main.url(forResource: "DefaultVideo", withExtension: "mov")!